Vikkanda/C-Projects/A1/Bug-report.md

 2. **What bug does the original code have?**

-One of the bugs the code is giving me is the following.
-It is telling me my cout is not declared.
+One of the bugs is specifying that my "cout" is not declared.

 C:/Users/User/Desktop/CPPProjects/Section4/A1_Q1/main.cpp:9:5: error: 'cout' was not declared in this scope
      cout << "The total distance travelled is " << Distance_variable << end;